open-mmlab/mmpose/docs/en/guide_to_framework.md

 #### ii.
 Transformation

-Affine transformation is used to convert images and annotations from the original image space to the input space.
+For 2D image inputs, affine transformation is used to convert images and annotations from the original image space to the input space.
 This is done by [TopdownAffine](https://github.com/open-mmlab/mmpose/blob/dev-1.x/mmpose/datasets/transforms/topdown_transforms.py#L14) for top-down methods and [BottomupRandomAffine](https://github.com/open-mmlab/mmpose/blob/dev-1.x/mmpose/datasets/transforms/bottomup_transforms.py#L134) for bottom-up methods.

+For pose lifting tasks, transformation is merged into [Encoding](./guide_to_framework.md#iii-encoding).

 #### iii.
 Encoding